 Intestinal inflammation in young pets with diarrhea occasionally causes the intestines to thrash about so vigorously that the intestines tie themselves in knots (volvulus) or fold in upon themselves (intussusception).
-Both these conditions can be life threatening.
+Both these conditions can be life-threatening.

-Diarrheas in dogs and cats that was caused by eating the wrong foods or transient stress often improve if you withhold food for 24 hours, confine the pet and perhaps give it an over-the-counter pet diarrhea remedy.
+Diarrheas in dogs and cats that were caused by eating the wrong foods or transient stress often improve if you withhold food for 24 hours, confine the pet and perhaps give it an over-the-counter pet diarrhea remedy.
 These patent remedies (like kaopectate) are rarely required.
 The problem is that these transient, mild diarrhea cases can look quite the same as the early stages of considerably more serious cases.
 If your pet has had multiple cases of transient, mild diarrhea, you may have the confidence to make that decision yourself.
 But it is always safer to consult your veterinarian.

 Diarrhea that contain blood, persists more than 24 hours or affect your pet’s general activity and perkiness needs the immediate attention of a veterinarian.
 So does diarrhea that rapidly dehydrates your pet.
 So does diarrhea in pets with other health issues.
 It is also more dangerous in the very young and the very old.
 When you visit your veterinarian, be sure to bring along several tablespoons full of the pet’s stool in a sealed baggie.
 I know this is an unpleasant task.
 But I often find the cause of the problem right away by passing the stool through a sieve or examining it under a microscope.
-You veterinarian may be able to obtain a stool specimen directly from your pet but it might not be enough for all the examinations that should be done.
+Your veterinarian may be able to obtain a stool specimen directly from your pet, but it might not be enough for all the examinations that should be done.
 Wash your hands well – because some of the infectious causes of diarrhea can affect you too.

 Checking Your Pet’s Stool Specimen:

-Depending on the history you give about your pet’s life style, I often pass the material you brought through a kitchen strainer to hunt for objects such as chicken bone fragments, leaves, sticks, bug parts, glass, sand, Christmas tinsel, aluminum foil, etc. that are the source of the problem.
+Depending on the history you give about your pet’s lifestyle, I often pass the material you brought through a kitchen strainer to hunt for objects such as chicken bone fragments, leaves, sticks, bug parts, glass, sand, Christmas tinsel, aluminum foil, etc. that are the source of the problem.
 Over the years, I have found every imaginable thing.
 In cats, sewing thread (sometimes with the needle still attached) is a common discovery.

 Vets or their technicians then prepare slides of the material to examine under the microscope.
 Some of these cases show a normal digestive process where food is being digested and absorbed.
-In others, fat globules are present and protein particles are sharp – evidence of poor digestion.
+In others, fat globules are present, and protein particles are sharp – evidence of poor digestion.
 These are either cases of maldigestion or malabsorption.
 They can be due to a hypermotile intestine or the lack of normal liver and pancreatic enzymes.
 Some stool is abnormally light in color due to a lack of these enzymes.
 This can be a hint of liver, pancreatic or gall bladder disease.
 Other times common intestinal parasites or their eggs are visible under the microscope.